Citizen Science Group

 Interests and Expertise

-Dave works with watershed groups in the Delaware River basin to help build capacity to monitor and detect change in stream conditions.
-In support of this, he is developing monitoring methods centered around Stroud™ Water Research Center’s Mayfly data logger board and EnviroDIY sensor stations.
-He is assisting watershed groups in integrating these approaches into their programs and customizing them according to their specific needs.
-Dave is also facilitating watershed ecology and monitoring workshops in support of citizen science in the Delaware River basin.
+David Bressler works with watershed groups in the Delaware River basin to help build capacity to monitor and detect changes in stream conditions.
+He develops water quality monitoring methods centered around Stroud™ Water Research Center’s EnviroDIY Monitoring Stations.
+He assists watershed groups in integrating these approaches into their programs and customizing them according to their specific needs.
+Bressler also facilitates watershed ecology and monitoring workshops in support of citizen science in the Delaware River basin.

 - M.Ed., curriculum and instruction (science education, biology), The Pennsylvania State University, University Park, Pennsylvania.

 - Master of Environmental Management, water and air resources, Duke University, Nicholas School of the Environment, Durham, North Carolina.

 - B.A., biology and anthropology, Franklin and Marshall College, Lancaster, Pennsylvania.